-Director Compensation for 2022
+Director Compensation for 2023

-During the July 22, 2022 Board meeting a resolution was approved providing that each non-employee director would be granted cash compensation of \$62,500 per year (paid on a quarterly basis) and equity awards with a grant date fair value of \$62,500.
-The chairman of each of the audit committee and conflicts committee received additional cash compensation of \$10,000 for 2022 (paid on a quarterly basis).
+During the July 25, 2023 Board meeting a resolution was approved providing that each non-employee director would be granted cash compensation of \$62,500 per year (paid on a quarterly basis) and equity awards with a grant date fair value of \$62,500.
+The chairman of each of the audit committee and conflicts committee received additional cash compensation of \$10,000 for 2023 (paid on a quarterly basis).
 In addition, each non-employee director received \$1,000 per each Board meeting attended and \$500 per each Committee meeting attended.

-On July 22, 2022, Messrs.
-Gannon, Kim, Reilly, Topper and Valosky received an award of 3,041 phantom units with a grant date fair value equal to \$62,500 based on the closing price of the Partnership's common units on the close of business the day prior to the date of grant as compensation for their service from June 28, 2022 until June 27, 2023.
-Such phantom units vest one year from date of award and include the payment made by the Partnership of distribution equivalent rights equal to the amount of distributions authorized to be paid to holders of common units of the Partnership.
+On July 25, 2023, Messrs.
+Gannon, Kelso, Kim, Reilly, Topper and Valosky received an award of 3,249 phantom units with a grant date fair value equal to \$62,500 based on the closing price of the Partnership's common units on the close of business the day prior to the date of grant as compensation for their service from June 28, 2023 until June 27, 2024.
+Such phantom units vest one year from the grant date of the award and include the payment made by the Partnership of distribution equivalent rights equal to the amount of distributions authorized to be paid to holders of common units of the Partnership.